 Spas, nail salons, and hair salons often have cash on hand and can exchange large bills for customers, especially if you’re looking to leave a cash tip.
 You may also be able to ask an employee for change; he or she likely has a lot of smaller bills from tips received throughout the day.

 Some tattoo and piercing shops are cash only, and many of the employees receive cash tips throughout the day.
 You may be able to ask the receptionist or an employee to exchange a large bill.

 If you are at least 21, you should be able to break a $100 bill at a casino.
 Casinos often have bill breaker machines on the floor.
 But a bill breaker machine likely won’t let you choose the type of bills you’ll get back.
 Alternately, you can visit the cashier’s cage to request change.
 The cashier may ask to see your ID.

+Now you know where to break a $100 or exchange one.
 You can most easily exchange a $100 bill at a bank or credit union.
 Other places to try include: cash-only businesses, casinos, grocery stores, restaurants or bars, spas or salons, Target stores, tattoo or piercing shops, and Walmart stores.
 Some of these locations will require you to make a purchase.
 Look out for any posted signs reading “Bills no larger than $50” or signs that specify the business does not make change or break large bills.